ItzBlitz98/streamflix/README.md

 If you update and get an error like "module not found" when launching, Do another npm install.

 ## Alias
-I would reccomend creating a bash/zsh alias to make launching the app easier.
+I would recommend creating a bash/zsh alias to make launching the app easier.
 ```
 alias streamflix="/home/geewiz/Apps/streamflix/bin/streamflix"
 ```